Welcome to the place of science, technology, nature, entertainment and schools update.

 Try holding your breath.
 This temporarily increases carbon dioxide levels which helps regulate breathing.

-Occasionally, chronic hiccups can be a sign of disease, neck tumours or laryngitis, for instance, so see your GP if you find yourself continuously hiccupping.
+chronic hiccups can be a sign of disease, neck tumours or laryngitis,

 Body quirk: Goose bumps